maxiarat1/sd-comfy-forge/README.md

 - `sd-comfyui` / `sd-forge`: Persistent storage for each UI's code and configs.

+## File Management (File Browser)

+A web-based file manager is included for uploading, deleting, renaming, previewing, and editing files in your shared model/output directories.

+**To start File Browser:**

 ## License

 This project provides Docker orchestration and setup scripts.
 The UIs themselves are under their respective upstream licenses.